Frequently asked questions about your Sanctuary stay

 If your own dog is not comfortable around unfamiliar dogs, please be aware that there may also be some unleashed “out dogs” at the Sanctuary.
 These dogs are generally under the control of their caregiver and should not approach you.

 Lunch is served seven days a week.
 You are welcome to join staff members and other volunteers for lunch.
-Our Angel Village Cafe serves a vegetarian buffet lunch, with vegan options, from 11:30 a.m. to 1 p.m. daily.
+Our Angel Village Cafe serves a vegan buffet lunch from 11:30 a.m. to 1 p.m. daily.
 The cost is $5.00 per person.
 When the weather is nice, you may wish to enjoy the spectacular view of Angel Canyon from our spacious deck.

 There are a number of restaurants in town (approximately five miles away); some close during the winter months.
 For a list of restaurants, click here.